arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ## The Board
 ### Application Examples
-The Arduino® Portenta Max Carrier provides the user with almost limitless possibilities.
-Together with the Arduino® Portenta H7, there is a wide range of application options.
+The Arduino® Portenta Max Carrier provides the user with almost limitless possibilities to create edge computing applications.
+Together with the Arduino® Portenta X8, there is a wide range of application options.

 **Industrial IoT:** The Portenta Max Carrier enables connectivity between the Portenta boards and Fieldbus (MODBUS/CAN bus).
 Join the Industry 4.0 bandwagon with edge computing and a range of connectivity options to increase the revenue on your specific application.
 Remotely control machinery through the Arduino IoT Cloud or your own choice of third-party services without concern for vendor lock-in and identify process bottlenecks with continuous flow monitoring.
 The low power consumption and integrated Li-ion battery power management ensure reliable operation even in the face of external power failures.